Writer Profile

 Faculty of Economics Professor

 Why is income inequality bad?
-It is because it creates people who cannot access the services necessary for living and daily life.
-A society where one cannot go to a hospital or university simply because they were born into a poor family is irrational.
-As a scholar whose role is to live according to reason, I cannot stand by and watch such a society in silence.
+It is because it creates people who cannot access the services necessary for living and survival.
+A society where people cannot go to hospitals or universities simply because they were born into a poor family is irrational.
+As a scholar whose life is dedicated to following reason, I cannot simply stand by and watch such a society.

 Readers might be confused about the difference between this and "Basic Income (BI)."
 BI provides "cash" to everyone without income limits.
-It can eliminate the plight of those who hesitate to apply for public assistance and endure poverty, or those who have applied but suffer from a sense of guilt.
+It can eliminate the number of people who hesitate to apply for public assistance and endure poverty, or those who suffer from guilt after applying.

-However, this is a benefit of being "Basic"—meaning a benefit targeted at everyone—and not a merit of "Income."
-BS, which enables everyone to go to universities, hospitals, and nursing facilities, has the same effect.
-Education, medical, and nursing assistance would no longer be necessary, the guilt of being rescued would disappear, and the cost of living would be dramatically reduced.
+However, this is a benefit of "Basic"—meaning benefits targeted at everyone—and not a merit of "Income."
+BS, which allows everyone to go to universities, hospitals, and nursing facilities, has the same effect.
+Educational, medical, and nursing assistance would become unnecessary, the guilt of being rescued would disappear, and the cost of living would be dramatically reduced.

 So what is the difference?
 It is "feasibility."
 Let's recall last year's Special Fixed-Sum Cash Benefit.
 The flat 100,000 yen payment required a budget of 13 trillion yen.
 On the other hand, making early childhood education and care free the year before last cost about 900 billion yen.
 Unlike BI, BS is only used by those who need it, so it costs much less.

-Consider a "single-parent household" with one mother and one child.
+Let's consider a "single-parent household" with one mother and one child.
 With 13 trillion yen, a BI of 200,000 yen per year could be provided.
 However, university tuition averages 4 million yen.
 It would take 20 years of savings to cover the tuition for just one person.
-Cash is also distributed to those who don't need it.
-People who have graduated from kindergarten or university do not re-enter them.
+Cash is distributed even to those who don't need it.
+People who have graduated from kindergarten and university do not re-enter them.
 This difference results in a massive gap in the required financial resources.

 With BS, it would look like this: make university, nursing care, and welfare for the disabled free, and reduce the out-of-pocket medical expenses from the current 30% to 20%.
-Establish a housing allowance of 20,000 yen per month for 20% of all households (12 million households), and provide 50,000 yen per month for the unemployed, keeping in mind the 3.5 million people reached during the Lehman crisis.
+Establish a housing allowance of 20,000 yen per month for 20% of the population (12 million households), and provide 50,000 yen per month with the unemployed in mind (which reached 3.5 million during the Lehman crisis).
 This totals 13 trillion yen.
-Which is more rational: a policy that thoroughly guarantees a minimum standard of living while drastically reducing the overall cost of survival and daily life, or a policy that hands out 100,000 yen even to the wealthy?
+Which is more rational: a policy that thoroughly guarantees a minimum standard of living while drastically reducing the overall cost of survival and life, or a policy that hands out 100,000 yen even to the wealthy?

-The ILO announced that implementing BI would cost 20% to 30% of GDP.
-In fact, providing a monthly benefit of 70,000 yen would require 100 trillion yen in financial resources, which is almost the same as the national budget.
-If funded by consumption tax, the rate would jump to 45%.
+The ILO announced that implementing BI would cost 20-30% of GDP.
+In fact, if a monthly payment of 70,000 yen were provided, that alone would require 100 trillion yen in financial resources, which is almost the same as the national budget.
+For consumption tax, the rate would jump to 45%.
 What about replacing existing social security with BI?
-Medical and nursing costs would become 100% out-of-pocket.
-Pensions would disappear and be replaced by the 70,000 yen benefit, and public assistance might drop from 120,000 yen to 70,000 yen.
-What about the plan to borrow 100 trillion yen every year?
-The yen would depreciate rapidly, and the "invisible tax increase" of hyperinflation would hit the next generation directly.
+Medical and nursing care costs would become 100% out-of-pocket.
+Pensions would disappear and change to a 70,000 yen benefit, and public assistance might drop from 120,000 yen to 70,000 yen.
+Then, what about the plan to borrow 100 trillion yen every year?
+A rapid depreciation of the yen would occur, and the "invisible tax increase" of hyperinflation would hit the next generation directly.

-Making services free through BS would only require raising the consumption tax by 6%.
+With BS making services free, a 6% increase in consumption tax would suffice.
 A 100-yen juice would go from the current 110 yen to 116 yen.
-In exchange, society would be liberated from the anxieties of daily life.
-Instead of a society that hands out money until the finances collapse and imposes self-responsibility in the name of freedom, we can create a thick society with a human face—one where we stand in solidarity, share pain, and harmonize our own happiness with that of others.
+In exchange, society would be liberated from life anxieties.
+Instead of a society that hands out money until the finances are in crisis and imposes self-responsibility in the name of freedom, we can create a thick society with a human face—one where we stand in solidarity, share pain, and harmonize our own happiness with that of others.

 Seiji Yamada, former president of the Japanese Society for Artificial Intelligence, criticized the argument that AI will steal jobs as "laughable."
-He argued that the idea that machines could overcome the rationality we acquired over billions of years in just a few decades lacks respect for humanity.
+He argued that the idea that machines could overcome the rationality we acquired over billions of years in just a few decades forgets to respect humanity.

-A while ago, BI dominated politics, but recently, both ruling and opposition parties have begun to place BS as a pillar of their policies.
+A while ago, BI was sweeping through politics, but recently, both ruling and opposition parties have begun to place BS as a pillar of their policies.
 The term "Universal Basic Services" is also spreading rapidly worldwide.
-The difference between an "unfeasible grand reform" and a "feasible grand reform" is a difference in practical policy thinking, but it is also a decisive difference in the underlying views of humanity and society.
+The difference between an "unfeasible grand reform" and a "feasible grand reform" is a difference in thinking about actual policies, and at the same time, a decisive difference in the underlying views of humanity and society.